moby/moby/docs/sources/commandline/command/attach.rst

-:title: docker attach CONTAINER
+:title: Attach Command
 :description: Attach to a running container
-:keywords: attach, container, docker
+:keywords: attach, container, docker, documentation

 ===========================================
 ``attach`` -- Attach to a running container